tb3088/bootstrap-config/README.md

 My experience with `login.gov` and `GSA/18f` group showed there needs to be a balance between using pre-baked or stock AMIs.
 This example benefits from an existing (if obsolete) checkout, and sufficient rights via `sudo` and IAM instance-role.
-If repo access (readonly) needs credentials, they should be injected dynamically via environment.
+If repo access (readonly) needs credentials, they should be injected dynamically.

 **!!
 NEVER BAKE CREDENTIALS INTO AMIs !!**